MatteoBiancofiore/DockerEmulatorGUI/README.md

 docker, docker compose plugin

-python3         # interpreter for python language,
-python3-tk      # for the graphic environment
-python3-pip     # a tool used to install python libraries
+python3
+python3-tk
+python3-pip

 Libraries:
+docker
+pillow
+sv_ttk

+# python3 is interpreter for python language, python3-tk represents the graphic environment while python3-pip is a tool used to install python libraries
-docker          # used to communicate with Docker daemon pillow          # used to load icons sv_ttk          # used for prettier theme
+# docker library is crucial to communicate with Docker daemon, pillow is used to manage icons while sv_ttk makes theme prettier

 # Here's a brief guide on how to install Docker on Linux(Debian based) (from official site!)